photobooth-app/photobooth-docs/docs/setup/installation.md

 ### Create data folder

-The photobooth-app automatically uses the current folder as data folder.
+The photobooth application automatically uses the current folder as the data folder.
-All images, logs and config files will be stored in this folder.
+All images, logs, and configuration files are stored in this folder.

 ```zsh
 mkdir ~/photobooth-data